deg4uss3r/postio/README.md

 No particular order:

 - Give user a `--no-delete` option to keep files on the AWS S3
+- Give user a `--config-location` option to allow for multiple/different config file locations (default ~/.postio/config)
 - Bump code to be less messy after testing
 - Get user feedback :)

 ## Licensing and Warnings
-I take no responsibily for getting your files stolen/deleted/hacked/cracked/etc. Also _please_ make sure you set up your AWS instance correctly or someone can run up the charges on your instance!
+I take no responsibly for getting your files stolen/deleted/hacked/cracked/etc. Also _please_ make sure you set up your AWS instance correctly or someone can run up the charges on your instance!
 Be smart, be secure!

 Covered under the MIT license (C) Hosfelt.io